Six ways to empower a dispersed workforce.

 Leaders feeling as if they are expected to simply trust employees and hope for the best should rest easier; achieving meaningful outcomes is far more within their reach than they realize – even with a remote workforce.
 Let’s circle back to the new tools Price mentions.
 No matter where a workforce is located, the tools an employer provides them are well within their control.

 All the high-level conversations surrounding digital transformation can be drilled down to enabling the organization to function at its best, no matter what challenges arise.
-To put it simply, pivoting on a dime is possible if a workforce is permanently agile – both in mindset and execution.
+To put it simply, pivoting on a dime is possible if a workforce is – both in mindset and execution.
 With a solid digital strategy, and a workforce that is open to change, it shouldn’t matter if employees are under management’s nose or in a hot air balloon (preferably with wifi).

 To promote a truly productive workforce, consider these questions: